OlimilO1402/Err_CorrectErrorHandling/README.md

  * how to avoid the error in the future not only for the user but also for you the developer.

-we could easily solve the task by using a globally available standard error message so lets do a module for our error messages (see module "MErr")
+We could easily solve the task by using a globally available standard error message.
+So let's use a module for our error messages (see module "MErr")

-In VB.net there is the Try..Catch..Finally-syntax
+In VB.net there is the Try..Catch..Finally-syntax.
-this is very useful because we have a standard syntax always for the same thing
+This is very useful because we have a standard syntax always for the same thing

 But don't hesitate we can do it in VBC very similiar like this: